isomerpages/nlb-mobile-guide/spotlight/wellbeing/SFMlookingforajob.md

 <h4>Videos</h4>
 <h5>1.
 Burn Your Old Resume, the Future of Work Is Here by Kerri Twigg</h5>
-To top career coach Kerri Twigg, the traditional way of writing resumes and landing work from it is broken.
+According to top career coach Kerri Twigg, the traditional way of writing resumes and landing work from it is broken.
 She explains a new way to guide people on job seeking, switching up on how they build their resumes and manage their careers.
 <div class="bp-youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/YA400nwQhLE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
 Source: <a href="https://www.youtube.com/watch?v=YA400nwQhLE" target="_blank"> Burn Your Old Resume, the Future of Work Is Here</a> (2019, October 1).
 TEDx Talks.